rsb0/TDT4250_Advanced_Software_Design/README.md

 - Added enumerated datatypes courseSlotType and SemesterType.

 ## Transformation:
-tdt4250.runesb.studyprogram/model contains the Ecore model, the genmodel, and a serialized instance of the studyprogram Ecore model named 'University2.xmi'.
+tdt4250.runesb.studyprogram/model contains the Ecore model, the genmodel, and a serialized instance of the studyprogram Ecore model named 'University.xmi'.

 tdt4250.runesb.acceleo.studyprogram contains EcoreToHtml.mtl, which performs the transformation,  in /src folder, as well as an html transformation of the University2.xmi model, in the /target folder.